shemeshg/LearningVerilog/Handbook/ch04/readme.md

 end
 ```

-2. Detect when the button has been pressed for N cycles.

-3. Detect when the button has been released for N cycles.

-4. Wrap the logic in a module with an input wire and an output wire.

-5. Display the result on the 7-segment display.
+1. Display the result on the 7-segment display.